About the Bora Laskin Faculty of Law

 To apply under the Indigenous category, you must be of Indigenous ancestry: First Nations, Inuit or Métis.

-You must have a minimum of 3 years of university and must also take the LSAT exam.
+You must have a minimum of 3 years of university (unless you also apply under the Mature Category) and take the LSAT.

 Mature Category